BaltaZar-7/CatchColdMod/README.md

 Download and place the dll file into your \Mods folder.
 You can configure some things in ModSettings.
 ## Known Issues
 Sometimes, when you use a remedy, the "treat wound" pop up window won't show up, when this happens, there will be a HUD massage: "That treatment did not do anything".
 Just ignore this, there will be another HUD saying the right thing.
 It is most common on the first treatment.
 It is a bug most probably from Affliction Component's side.
+This mods needed a lot of tuning and it is yet to final.
+Feel free to share your experiences and opinion about what should be changed!
 ## Thank you for downloading!
 Thanks to Systeme Ether, who had some useful tips and send me a guard code!
 Mod for The Long Dark game created by Hinterland Studios
 Modtemplate by Digitalzombie
 Made by BaltaZar